jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Home Hub/Creating a Home Hub.md

 :::

 :::VerticalSplitItem
 In this example a jig.default is created with a `component.image` , `component.section`, `component.countdown` and `component.grid`.
-The grid component references four jigs and shows them as widgets that when tapped opens the jigs.&#x20;
+The grid component references four jigs and shows them as widgets that when tapped opens the jigs.
 :::
 ::::